coreybrown89/wp-theme-boilerplate-gulp/README.md

 ## Images

 Add any `jpg`, `png`, `svg` or `gif` file to `/resouces/images`.
-When you add a new file to `/images` you will need to tell gulp to process the images.
+When you add a new file to `/images` you will need to tell gulp to process the images by running the following:

 ```
 $ gulp images
 ```

 This will optimize and compress all assets inside of `/resources/images`.
-They compressed images will be located at `/public/images`.
+The compressed images will be located at `/public/images`.
+This does not watch your files.
+You will need to run this each time you are adding images.

 ***When running gulp***